Metro-Goldwyn-Mayer: 2000s

-MGM files for bankruptcy
+In August 2008, MGM and Fox announced they would be releasing a Hollywood Musicals boxset featuring 50 classic Hollywood musicals spread across 61 DVDs.
+The set would also include postcard reproductions of the one sheet posters for every title and became available on November 11.

 As of mid-2009, MGM had US$3.7 billion in debt, and interest payments alone totaled $250 million a year.
 MGM was earning approximately $500 million a year on income from its extensive film and television library, but the economic recession is reported to have reduced this income substantially.

 Whether MGM could avoid voluntary or involuntary bankruptcy had been a topic of much discussion in the film industry.
 MGM had to repay a $250-million line of credit in April 2010, a $1-billion loan in June 2011, and its remaining US$2.7 billion in loans in 2012.
 In May 2009, MGM's auditor gave the company a clean bill of health, concluding it was still on track to meet its debt obligations.
 At that time, the company was negotiating with its creditors to either extend the debt repayment deadlines or engage in a debt-for-equity swap.
 Industry observers, however, questioned whether MGM could avoid a Chapter-11 bankruptcy filing under any circumstances, and concluded that any failure to conclude the negotiations must trigger a filing.
 MGM and its United Artists subsidiary were now producing very few films each year, and it was widely believed that MGM's solvency would depend on the box-office performance of these films (especially Skyfall).
 There was some indication that Relativity Media and its financial backer, Elliott Associates (a hedge fund based in New York), had been acquiring MGM debt in an attempt to force the company into involuntary bankruptcy.

 On August 17, 2009, chief executive officer Harry E. Sloan stepped down and MGM hired Stephen F. Cooper as its new CEO, a corporate executive who guided Enron through its post-2001 bankruptcy and oversaw the restructuring and growth of Krispy Kreme in 2005.
 Expectations were that Cooper was hired to act quickly on MGM's debt problems.
 On October 1, 2009, the studio's new leadership negotiated a forbearance agreement with its creditors under which interest payments due from September to November 2009 did not have to be paid until December 15, 2009.